broadinstitute/poasta/README.md

 ### Other output formats

 The default output format is POASTA's binary file format storing the graph data structure.
+This the recommended output because you can always convert this binary file to other formats using `poasta view`.
-With the `-O` option you can specify a different output format.
+If you don't need the binary file, however, you can specify the output format with the `-O` option:

-Supported formats:
+Other supported formats:

 * DOT (GraphViz): Specify with `-O dot`
 * FASTA MSA: Specify with `-O fasta`
-* TODO: ~~Graph GFA~~
+* Graph GFA: Specify with `-O gfa`

-For example, to visualize the graph with GraphViz:
+For example, to visualize the graph directly with GraphViz:

 ```bash
 poasta align -Odot sequences.fasta | dot -Tpng -o graph.png